Guide to corporate credit cards

 A corporate credit card is a type of card issued to a corporation.
 This means that the business entity, not the business owner, is legally responsible for all charges made on the card.
 Because of this, corporate credit cards are generally only issued to large companies with a track record of success and an established business credit history.
 If your business is an LLC, S-Corp or C-Corp with a solid business credit score and revenue in the millions, your company might be eligible for a corporate credit card.

 Corporate credit cards may come with certain beneficial perks, such as cash rebates and frequent flyer miles.
-However, the biggest benefit to a corporate credit card is that individual employees can be issued their own cards to handle their work-specific business expenses.
+However, the biggest benefit to a corporate credit card is that individual employees can be issued their own cards to pay for work-specific business expenses.
 Whether it’s paying for plane tickets or renting office space, having a corporate credit card can make handling business expenses for a large corporation much more efficient.

-Corporate credit cards vs. small-business credit cards
+Corporate credit cards vs. small business credit cards

 Which option is right for you?